 Some companies died, and some new ones appeared.
 But many of the old, established companies weathered the storm and took advantage of the new opportunities available to them.
 They went online and started establishing whole new worldwide client bases to make up for the decline in sales from their brick-and-mortar stores.

-Dealing with change is about more than just being defensive and surviving the negative effects.
 It’s also about seeing new opportunities and taking advantage of them.
 Think of yourself as a surfer, surrounded by a constantly moving ocean but bobbing around safely until you spot a wave and catch it.

 10. Prepare for the Next Change

 Once you've adapted to the change, don't get too used to the new reality.
 Change is constant, and you'll have to deal with more new situations soon enough.

 So take everything you've learned about how to handle change at work or at home, and prepare to apply it to the next challenge that comes your way.